 I am very proud of the work that everyone has done during this coronavirus pandemic.
 I have been so impressed with how instructors have adapted their courses for online delivery and taking into consideration the added stress on their students, while they themselves were under tremendous pressure.
-I am particularly thankful to Charlene Winchcombe-Forhan and Jason McAlister for their tireless support of the CBS teaching community and work on the COESP as its very active staff members.
 The strength of our community, even though we were not physically together, helped us through and I am grateful.